What is the atomic number of lithium? | Channels for Pearson+

 1

+Recall that the atomic number is unique to each element and is used to define the element's identity.

-Use the periodic table to find lithium.
-The periodic table is organized by increasing atomic number, which is usually displayed above the element symbol.
+Look up lithium on the periodic table to find its atomic number.

-Locate lithium on the periodic table.
-It is typically found in the alkali metals group, which is the first column of the table.
+Identify lithium's position on the periodic table, which is typically found in the first column of the alkali metals group.

-Identify the atomic number of lithium from the periodic table.
-This number is the number of protons in lithium and is crucial for determining its chemical properties.
+Note that the atomic number of lithium is 3, which means it has 3 protons in its nucleus.

 Related Videos